aleshaleksey/fansys23/02-base-rules.md

 Typically we derive weapon damage for entities that are not medium from the dice of the medium sized weapon.
 For example, Bob the pixie is "tiny" and uses a greatsword (2d6 damage at medium).
 The first size transformation to small from 2d6 gives us 1d10, and then the second from 1d10 gives us 1d6.
 Thus Bob's greatsword deals 1d6 damage before applying modifiers.

 Lastly, only damage from [basic combat manoeuvres](04-combat.md#basic-martial-manoeuvres) scales in this manner.
 Damage from abilities and spells is not affected by the size of the entity wielding it.
-Unarmed strikes count as weapons.
+Unarmed strikes count as a weapon.

 __The Dice Size Rules Table:__ The first cell of each row shows the dice used by a weapon at "medium" size.
 Reading across the row then gives the damage the same weapon would do at each size category.